-43 Richard Wagner, "Religion and Art" in Prose Works Volume 6: Religion and Art, Trans.
+43 Richard Wagner, "Religion and Art" in Prose Works Volume 6: Religion and Art, trans.
 William Ashton Ellis (St. Clair Shores, Michigan: Scholarly Press, 1972), 213.

-ultimately develops a sexuality that is not only fixated on the body, but also recognises the "interpersonal project" of desire.
-44 Applying this to Parsifal explains why the Knights' myopic chastity, by simply rejecting the body, eventually creates a crisis through its antithesis: Klingsor, an existential threat who emerges from the community itself and reflects its unsustainability.
-He epitomises fundamentally dual nature of sexual desire described by Scruton's philosophy: Klingsor castrates himself due to his rampant sexuality, but his subsequent inability to experience arousal leads to his rejection from the Knights.
+rather a means for developing sexual maturity.
+Scruton argues that chastity-as a public policy-should be used to ensure that one ultimately develops a sexuality that is not only fixated on the body, but also recognises the "interpersonal project" of desire.44 Applying this to Parsifal explains why the Knights' myopic chastity, by simply rejecting the body, eventually creates a crisis through its antithesis: Klingsor, an existential threat who emerges from the community and reflects its unsustainability.
+He epitomises itself the fundamentally dual nature of sexual desire described by Scruton's philosophy: Klingsor castrates himself due to his rampant sexuality, but his subsequent inability to experience arousal leads to his rejection from the Knights.
 While Klingsor's castration demonstrates his objectifying attitude towards the physical body, the root of his sexual issues is deeper: his problem is not merely physical but also spiritual.
-To reflect this, Wagner actually expanded the role of Klingsor in his Parsifal to focus the drama on the sexual encounter.
-45 Notably, Wagner's Klingsor forces interactions that are impersonal and devoid of interpersonal meaning.
+To reflect this, Wagner actually expanded the role of Klingsor in his Parsifal to focus the drama on the sexual encounter.45 Notably, Wagner's Klingsor forces interactions that are impersonal and devoid of interpersonal meaning.
 Through his misguided rejection of sexuality and his evil actions, Klingsor comes to represent a purely physical, objectified sexuality that neglects subjectivity.
 To understand the full significance of this, it is useful to explore Klingsor's relationship with magic.
 In Scruton's view, Wagner treats magic as a symbol that distils the processes and events of real life down into moments where they occur all at once.46 When applied here, Klingsor's "evil magic" becomes the embodiment of the Knights' inherent flaws and unsustainability.
 Rather than a mere external threat, Klingsor represents the chronic danger that threatens to corrupt them.
 He demonstrates how their neglect of the body ultimately undermines the community, eventually leading to the Spear's theft and Amfortas's wound.
 Thus, the ideological tension between Klingsor and the Knights effectively dramatises the issues associated with misguided éros and pure agape.